Share:

 Rulemaking

 EtO sterilization and aeration facilities are subject to local, state, and federal regulations.
-South Coast AQMD Rule 1405 (PDF) - Control of Ethylene Oxide and Chlorofluorocarbon Emissions from Sterilization or Fumigation Processes reduces emissions of EtO from sterilization operations.
+South Coast AQMD Rule 1405 (PDF) - Control of Ethylene Oxide Emissions from Sterilization and Related Operations.

 Newsletter Sign Up